helsingborg-stad/emely-models/README.md

 The last step is necessary because when deploying, google will automatically ignore what's in the .gitignore

-The deployment commands are (replace the SERVICE):
+To actually deploy, you need to edit the command in deploy-fika.bat or deploy-interview.bat and run it:

-$ gcloud builds submit --tag eu.gcr.io/emelybrainapi/< SERVICE > --timeout 3000s && gcloud run deploy --image eu.gcr.io/emelybrainapi/< SERVICE > --platform managed --memory 2Gi --region europe-west1 --allow-unauthenticated --timeout 900s
+$ gcloud builds submit --tag eu.gcr.io/emelybrainapi/\<SERVICE\> --timeout 3000s && gcloud run deploy --image eu.gcr.io/emelybrainapi/\<SERVICE\> --platform managed --memory 2Gi --region europe-west1 --allow-unauthenticated --timeout 900s

-- Replace the SERVICE
+- Replace the \<SERVICE\>
-- SERVICE cannot be uppercase
+- OBS!
+SERVICE cannot be uppercase